icerpc/icerpc-csharp/examples/Retry/README.md

 This application illustrates how to use the retry interceptor to retry failed invocations and make the application resilient to failures.

-The server is configured to randomly fail, and the interceptor will automatically retry failed invocations up to the configured max attempts.
-If the interceptor reaches the max attempts, it gives up on retrying and reports the failure.
+The server is configured to randomly fail with `DispatchException(StatusCode.Unavailable)`, which can only be retried on a different server address.
+The retry interceptor will automatically retry failed invocations up to the configured max attempts.
+If the retry interceptor reaches the max retry attempts, or if it exhausted all available server addresses it gives up on retrying and reports the failure.

-If the status code of the response is `Unavailable`, the current server address is excluded from subsequent attempts and the client only retries when additional server addresses are configured.

 First start at least two instances of the Server: